 7. Work on Growing Existing Accounts

-It’s no secret that it cost much less to keep a customer than it does to get a new customer.
+It’s no secret that it cost much less to keep a customer than it does to get a new customer which is why managing customer churn is important for the growth of your business.
 Of course, you don’t want to stop generating new leads, but it’s also important to invest in growing your existing accounts.

 When you hire an account manager, train them to actually nurture current customer accounts, not just to land new sales day-in and day-out.
 This includes implementing services to foster customer loyalty, offering new sales and products to existing customers, sending information about new trends and products, and finding ways to optimize the accounts of current customers in any way possible.
 The more attention you pay to current customers the more likely they are to stay with your brand.